Butterflies of New Mexico: The Brushfoots III: Fritillaries and Longwings (Nymphalidae: Heliconiinae)

 ‘Front Range’ Aphrodite Fritillary female (Argynnis aphrodite ethne) Sugarite Canyon State Park, Colfax Co., NM; July 15, 2010 (photo by Steve Cary).

-‘Arizona’ Aphrodite Fritillary (Argynnis aphrodite near byblis) Valles Caldera National Preserve, Jemez Mountains, Sandoval Co., NM; July 1, 2020 (photo by Marc Bailey).
+Aphrodite Fritillary (Argynnis aphrodite) Valles Caldera National Preserve, Jemez Mountains, Sandoval Co., NM; July 1, 2020 (photo by Marc Bailey).

-‘Arizona’ Aphrodite Fritillary female (Argynnis aphrodite near byblis) Humphreys Wildlife Management Area, Rio Arriba Co., NM; July 23, 2008 (photo by Steve Cary).
+Aphrodite Fritillary female (Argynnis aphrodite) Humphreys Wildlife Management Area, Rio Arriba Co., NM; July 23, 2008 (photo by Steve Cary).

 Top↑

 Description.
 Northwestern Fritillary is smaller than Nokomis, Aphrodite and Great Spangled.
 It is bright orange above with bold black marks and slightly thickened, black veins on the forewing from costa to the back margin.
 Females have paler margins above.
 Compared to sister species, dorsal median and basal areas are only slightly smudged with dark scales.
 On the hindwing below, the pale arc in the postmedian area is narrow compared to Great Spangled.
+Its ventral hindwing white spots are almost always silvered, but an occasional individual with unsilvered white spots has turned up near Raton.
 Range and Habitat.
 Argynnis hesperis occupies Canadian Zone meadows and open woodlands from Alaska to Newfoundland and south in the Rocky Mountains into extreme northeast New Mexico, generally 7,500 to 9,500′ altitude.
-New Mexico’s only race, Argynnis (Speyeria) hesperis ratonensis J. A. Scott, was described from the Raton Mesa complex of Colorado and New Mexico (counties: Co,Un), where it maintains its very restricted distribution.
+New Mexico’s only representative of this species, Argynnis hesperis ratonensis J. A. Scott, was described from the Raton Mesa complex of Colorado and New Mexico (counties: Co,Un), where it maintains its very restricted distribution.
 There, it can be confused only with Aphrodite, which has amber/tan eyes compared to gray/blue eyes of the Raton Mesa Fritillary.
 Life History.
 Larvae eat violets (Violaceae), particularly Viola canadensis v. scopulorum on Raton Mesa (Co) (Scott 1992).
 Flight.
 Adults fly in one mid-summer generation, generally from June into September, peaking in July.
 They feed at flowers and wet sand.
 Comment.
 Zhang et al. (2020, Tax.
 Rep. Int.
 Lepid.
 Surv.
-8(7): 17-19) , fig. 11, elevated nausicaa to species level., but Pelham (2021) chose not to adopt their treatment.
-The discussion below does follow Zhang et al. (2020).
+8(7): 17-19) , fig. 11, elevated nausicaa to species level, distinguishing it from hesperis.

 Male ‘Raton Mesa’ Northwestern Fritillary [Argynnis hesperis ratonensis (J. Scott 1981)] Sugarite Canyon State Park, Colfax Co., NM; July 15, 2010 (photo by Steve Cary).